Don't be an NPC

 Each subsequent person walks in and thinks, "dang, the lights and fans are off today" and proceeds with their workout.

-There's a full panel of switches, in plain sight, immediately beside the door as you walk in.
+The thing is, there's a full panel of switches, in plain sight, immediately beside the door as you walk in.

 You can impact the world around you.

 Maybe you can be the person to turn on the lights & fans.
 To solve problems for others.
+To bend the world around you in some tiny (or large) way.

 So go flick some switches.
 Experiment.
 Make things happen.